-However, it seems Chrome users are having a hard time using Silicon Valley giant’s most popular product: its Search feature.
+However, it seems Chrome users are having a hard time using the Silicon Valley giant’s most popular product: its Search feature.
 As soon as users are trying to carry out a Google search, the results would just refuse to load.

 In some cases, the entire browser gets slowed down, or even worse, tends to force close.
 If you are also facing this issue, then fret not.
 This guide shall make you aware of numerous methods that will help you fix the Google Search not loading in Chrome issue.
 So without any further ado, let’s get started.

 Do keep in mind that there’s no universal fix as such.
 You would have to try out each of the below-mentioned workarounds until one of them spells out success.